Nutrition and Diet Research Group

 may influence their actions.
 For example, our work address issues concerning the nutritional knowledge of dental versus nutrition students in terms of oral versus whole body health.
 Preliminary work suggests large discrepancies in the nutritional knowledge and advice given between the student groups.
 Additionally, we are interested in evaluating Dietician's and other Healthcare professionals' knowledge, perceptions and practices with respect to food safety advice to 'at-risk' immunosuppressed patients.
 This work is in collaboration with members of the Food Safety Research group.
 We are also interested in the role of team working in the dissemination of health messages and collaborative health working.
 Current work in collaboration with Cardiff University seeks to evaluate the experiences of students (part of the student volunteer scheme) and stroke survivors on a Stroke Rehabilitation ward.

-Dr Elizabeth Redmond, Cardiff School of Health Sciences
+Dr Elizabeth Redmond, Cardiff School of Sport & Health Sciences

-Dr Ellen Evans, Cardiff School of Health Sciences
+Dr Ellen Evans, Cardiff School of Sport & Health Sciences

 Maria Morgan, Cardiff University School of Dentistry